eddyannobil/Assignment/README.md

    for_stmt ::= "for" target_list "in" expression_list ":" suite
                 ["else" ":" suite]

-##Further Elaboration
+## Further Elaboration

-#.The expression list is evaluated once; it should yield an iterable
+#.
+The expression list is evaluated once; it should yield an iterable
 object.
 An iterator is created for the result of the "expression_list".
 The suite is then executed once for each item provided by the iterator, in the order returned by the iterator.
 Each